 Looking for an optimal 7-month-old sleep schedule for your baby?
 Here’s a sample sleep schedule with feeding and sleeping for your 7-month old!

-I love working with 7-month-olds in my sleep training business!
+I love working with 7-month-olds!
 They’ve gone through so many exciting milestones, and are really starting to show off their personalities.

 Babies at this age are able to stay awake longer, show so much personality, may be ready to drop night feeds, and are ready to establish more regular and reliable daily routines.

 Who doesn’t love a good routine?
 I know I thrive on predictability!